 To obtain a divorce on the ground of one year’s continuous separation, the parties must live separate and apart for at least one year.
 The parties do not need to file anything with the court to start this one year clock, but simply need to begin living in separate homes.
 Proof that the parties have been separated for over a year can be established by the testimony of the spouse asking for the divorce establishing that the parties haven’t cohabited (lived together in the same house) for more than one year and an independent witness who testifies to the same thing.

-If you are considering divorce, contact our office to set up a consultation with one of our experienced divorce lawyers.
+If you are considering divorce, contact our office to set up a consultation with one of our experienced divorce attorneys.